proinsias/proinsias.github.io/_posts/2017/2017-03-09-Combating-Fake-News-With-a-Smartphone.md

 ---
 layout: single
-title: 'Combating Fake News With a Smartphone'
+title: "Combating Fake News With a Smartphone"
 excerpt: The Guardian Project
 date: 2017-03-09
 last_modified_at: 2023-04-26 13:22:37